tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 section of the PIN nodes, to make microphones IN and headphone jacks OUT.
 Referring to the Config Defaults heading is a good idea.

+> Note:

-NOTE: the script is done by such way that it is incompatible with python3 (which is now shipped with ArchLinux) but tries to use it.
+-   The script is done by such way that it is incompatible with Python 3 (which is now shipped with Arch Linux) but tries to use it.
 The workaround is: open "run.py", find all occurences of "python" (2 occurences - one on the first line, and the second on the last line) and replace them all by "python2".

-NOTE2: the script requires root acces, but running it via su/sudo is bogus.
+-   The script requires root acces, but running it via su/sudo is bogus.
     Run it via kdesu or gksu.

 > ALSA with SDL